Javascript On-Line Learning Interactive Environment for Simulation

 'real' position controller requires a lot of feedback.

-'soggy'.
+control is 'soggy'.

 Values of 100 and 50 for position and velocity gains give a much